KIND OF GOLDEN – Scheunenviertel

 Jazz Tour of the twenties

 Culture in Mitte!
-Let’s stroll past historic venues and jazz of all kinds, such as the Berlin Ensemble, the Friedrichstadt-Palast or Clärchens Ballhaus!
+Let’s stroll past historic venues of jazz among other things, such as the Berlin Ensemble, the Friedrichstadt-Palast or Clärchens Ballhaus!

 – starting in front of the Berliner Ensemble, Bertolt-Brecht-Platz 1, 10117 Berlin.
 The cultural history of Berlin in the middle of Mitte ends about 120 minutes later at Sophiensaele, Sophienstraße 18, 10178 Berlin,

 Culture in Mitte- in the Scheunenviertel, the so-called underworld: Between 1918 and 1933, the Weimar Republic stumbled from one crisis to the next.
 She was controversial and had more enemies than friends.
 But all of them wanted to have fun, just in what ways?

-In the “slum district” of the city, the barn district, light girls were having fun with heavy boys and vice versa, or among themselves.
+In the “slum district” of the city, the barn district, light girls allegedly were having fun with heavy boys and vice versa, or among themselves.
 Here were lots of little stories.
-And became big theater!
+And became they grat theatre!

 Jazzband and Tap Dance were also everywhere here.
 How did the music get on?
 There was dancing mania.
 The war was over, the people had survived and the monarch was gone!
 The American dances shaped the bustle.
 Often right next to it were separees, which were just as useful for love affairs as they were for trickeries.

 But Culture in Mitte had its downsides: it was especially threatened by anti-Semitism and its catastrophic effects!
 The majority of the inhabitants of the barn area had always been of Jewish origin.
 They had built and shaped the district.
 That gave rise to a lot of rumors and clichés.
 About creativity despite all.